 Chain-store allegiance often surpasses understanding.
 In allegedly liberal Boulder, Colorado, several locally owned alternatives to Starbucks provide comparable coffee and much better food at competitive prices.
 Yet every Starbucks is often packed.
 For many coffee aficionados, predictability apparently Trumps originality.
 But we will not have alternative hangouts if too few of us are willing to risk new experiences.
 Even in Boulder, we’re nearly there.
 Yet local businesses do all the heavy lifting in sustaining the local ecosystem.

 Nearly always, we don't know what we've got till it's gone.
 Boulder's Video Station, staffed by personable film experts and housing one of the largest, most eclectic video collections in the country, closed its doors for good on March 6th, 2017.
 This feels like a death in the family.
 It's amazing that the store lasted 35 years, all external pressures considered.
-It will be sorely missed.

 Be Here Now

 On a walking mall a few months ago, I saw a large Asian family seated at an outdoor table, apparently waiting for food.
 Every head was bowed and silent.
 How touching, I thought.
 They’re praying.
 But as I passed, I could see a phone in each lap.
-The electronic focus was not unusual or particularly reprehensible, yet I still wished they had been praying.
+The electronic focus was neither unusual nor particularly reprehensible, yet I still wished they had been praying.
 Not for religious reasons, but because I wanted them to be connected rather than so very far apart.

 The loss extends beyond our species.
 I know a good, hard-working woman who always talks on the phone while walking her magnificent dog.
 The dog hates that phone.
 For hours, he waits for her return, then must share her love.
 Dogs read us continually, picking up on even a millimeter shift of an eyebrow.